FIDE: Policy on transgender players

 In August 2023, FIDE ruled that transgender women would be excluded from women's tournaments organised by them, such as the Women's World Chess Championship, the Women's Chess World Cup, and qualification events for these.
 Additionally, they implemented rules stripping transgender men of any women's titles they might have earned while competing as women.
 The regulation affects those who changed their gender identity after being assigned a FIDE identification number.

 The French Chess Federation announced that they would not implement any restrictions on transgender players, considering the FIDE decision transphobic.
 A little later, the German Chess Federation said in a statement that they do not exclude transgender women from women's tournaments, and made reference to Annemarie Sylvia Meier, a transgender woman who won the 2003 German Women's Chess Championship.
 They also said that no one should have to experience violence and discrimination.
 Similar statements were also released by the English, Finnish and US chess federations.

 Since the announcement, French transgender player Yosha Iglesias has competed as a woman and been awarded the Woman International Master title.

+Sanctions against Dvorkovich and election of Timur Turlov

+The next FIDE presidential election was scheduled for September 2026.
+Preparations began in the summer.
+The first to announce their candidacies were Russian statesman and economist Arkady Dvorkovich (the incumbent president) and Kazakh businessman, owner of Freedom Holding, Timur Turlov, Russian-German businessperson and owner of WR Logistics, Wadim Rosenstein, and German entrepreneur Jan Henric Buettner.
+On July 20, Russian statesman and political figure Kirsan Ilyumzhinov, who served as FIDE President until 2018, announced his candidacy for the post of president.

+In a statement made on 23 July 2026, Dvorkovich announced his voluntary suspension of his powers and duties as president of FIDE after being sanctioned by the European Union as part of the international sanctions against Russia.
+In his place, incumbent deputy president Viswanathan Anand was elevated by the FIDE Council to serve as the president of FIDE on an interim basis.
+With Turlov, Rosenstein and Buettner contesting the election held on 26 September 2026 during the 46th Chess Olympiad, Turlov defeated Rosenstein during the second round of voting by a margin of 110–85 votes to become the new president of FIDE.
+With Turlov's election win, his running mate Anand retained his role as deputy president.